 Best Time to Go to the Beaches in Greece

 Greece is blessed with some of the most blissful and beautiful beaches in all of Europe.
-For azure seas and soft sands, head to Elafonsi in Crete and for beach-side club vibes, then trendy Mykonos is hard to beat.
+For azure seas and soft sands, head to Elafonsi when travelling in Crete and for beach-side club vibes, then trendy Mykonos is hard to beat.
 Note that the beaches of Santorini tend to be either dark sand or craggy, stone beaches and are not the main draw.

 The beaches of the Greek islands are at their best between late May and October when the sea is perfect for swimming at the sands ideal for sunbathing.
 Many of the beaches are positively heaving between July and August and can get a bit too crowded for some sensibilities.